ASFOpenSARlab/opensarlab-docs/docs/user-guides/jupyter_magic.md

 ## IPython Shell Assignment with "!"
 ---
-In IPython syntax the exclamation mark allows users to run shell commands from inside a Jupyter Notebook code cell.
+In IPython syntax, the exclamation mark (!) allows users to run shell commands from inside a Jupyter Notebook code cell.
 Simply start a line of code with `!` and it will run the command in the shell.

 *Example:* ```!pwd``` will print the current working directory.